dpwgc/easierweb/README.md

 * Framework default use json format to process request and response data.
 * If you want to change the format, you can use the plugin, framework comes with multiple plugins.
-* When creating a router, use 'RouterOptions' to set up the plugins.
+* When creating router, use 'RouterOptions' to set up the plugins.

 ```go
 // use xml format to process request and response data (global configuration, takes effect for all api)